willscottuk/byos_laravel/README.md

 * 📡 Device Information – Display battery status, WiFi strength, firmware version, and more.
 * 🔍 Auto-Join – Automatically detects and adds devices from your local network.
-* 🖥️ Screen Generation – Supports Markup, API, or update via Code.
+* 🖥️ Screen Generation – Supports Plugins, API, Markup or updates via Code.
-* 🔄 TRMNL API Proxy – Can act as a proxy for the TRMNL Display API (requires TRMNL Developer Edition).
+* 🔄 TRMNL API Proxy – Can act as a proxy for the native cloud service (requires TRMNL Developer Edition).
   * This enables a hybrid setup – for example, you can update your custom Train Monitor every 5 minutes in the morning, while displaying native TRMNL plugins throughout the day.
+* 🌙 Dark Mode – Switch between light and dark mode.
 * 🐳 Deployment – Dockerized setup for easier hosting (Dockerfile, docker-compose).
 * 🛠️ Devcontainer support for easier development.